driskell/log-courier/docs/BuildingFromSource.md

 mkdir -p "$GOPATH"
 ```

-Also, ensure that the Go binaries are available on the command line by checking
+Also, ensure that the Go binaries are available on the command line by running
-that the PATH variable is set correctly.
-Run `echo $PATH` to view the current
-variable.
-If it doesn't contain the path to your Golang installation's `bin`
-folder, add it by running `export PATH=$PATH:/usr/local/golang/bin` where
-`/usr/local/golang` is the path to the Golang installation directory.
+`go version`.
+If this doesn't work, check your Go installation is correct.

 ### Building Log Courier

 Run the following commands to download and build the latest version of Log
 Courier.
-Ensure you run all commands in the same session to maintain the
-`GO15VENDOREXPERIMENT` variable.

 ```
-export GO15VENDOREXPERIMENT=1
 go get -d github.com/driskell/log-courier cd $GOPATH/src/github.com/driskell/log-courier
-go generate . ./lc-admin
+go generate ./...
-go install . ./lc-admin ./lc-tlscert
+go install ./...
 ```

 To build a downloaded copy of Log Courier, such as a beta version, use the
 following instructions instead.
-Ensure you run all commands in the same session
-to maintain the `GO15VENDOREXPERIMENT` variable.

 ```
-export GO15VENDOREXPERIMENT=1
 mkdir -p $GOPATH/src/github.com/driskell/log-courier
-*Place the contents of the downloaded copy into the above folder* go generate ./lc-lib/config ./lc-lib/core go install . ./lc-admin ./lc-tlscert
+*Place the contents of the downloaded copy into the above folder* go generate ./... go install ./...
 ```

 ### Results